WPBeginner

 FAQs About Featured Images in WordPress

 As a beginner, you may come across questions or issues when using featured images on your blog.
-Following are just some of the most frequently asked questions about featured images.
+Here are just some of the most frequently asked questions about featured images.

-1. Why featured image is appearing twice on my posts?
+1. Why is the featured image appearing twice in my posts?

-All you have to do is remove the image from the content area and only use featured image metabox to add featured image.
-For more on this topic, see our article on how to fix featured image appearing twice in WordPress.
+All you have to do is remove the image from the content area and only use the featured image meta box to add the featured image.
+For more on this topic, see our article on how to fix the featured image appearing twice in WordPress.

-2. What is the difference between the cover image and featured image?
+2. What is the difference between the cover image and the featured image?

 Cover images are used in the content area of your posts or pages.
 They are normally used to separate different sections of a lengthy page or post.